zzzjjj98/BDFM/README.md

 ```

 ## Datasets (BD-15k database)
 The details of the pre-training and fine-tuning datasets are shown in the following figure.
 These datasets are publicly accessible through their respective official websites.
+Alternatively, we will upload the datasets shortly.
+You can also download them directly from our repo.

 [![Dataset Overview](Datasets.png)](Datasets.png)